 Suddenly, death exploded into the air amidst a claret fountain and a gaping maw clamped down over his head, dragging him below the surface with an accompanying crunch of breaking bone.
 In the scarlet depths, the two large predators tore his lifeless body to shreds in a matter of seconds.
 The K-45, with the mystery of her secret cargo, hijack and final resting place, would trouble Captain William Barret no longer.

 Skeleton Gold is 'work in progress'.
-It is the second James Pace novel and is scheduled for publication at some point in 2013.
+It is the second James Pace novel and is scheduled for publication for the summer 2014.
 I hope you enjoy the taster of what's coming soon!